Mayank-Patel59/CrudAppMongo/README.md

 First, you should
   -Install All library from requirements.txt
-  -For Data Operations Install [POSTMAN](https://www.postman.com/downloads/)
+  -For Data Operations Install [POSTMAN Application](https://www.postman.com/downloads/)

 ### Usage